RRinTransportation/itsc24-rr-tutorial/index.md

 - **Hands-on activities**: Through two hands-on activities, participants will attempt to create small reproducible projects.
 Another participant will then try to reproduce it.
 Will they succeed?
 The first activity will focus on a simple report.
 The second activity will use a small project with code and data.

 #### Participant requirements {#requirements}
 Participants should bring laptops with installed required software to participate in hands-on sessions.
-Required software installation guides will be provided prior to the workshop (please check back here before the tutorial!).

 ##### For Session 1
+TBD (please check back here before the tutorial!)

 ##### For Session 2 {#requirements-section2}
 - This tutorial is designed to be accessible.
 We welcome all skill levels.